 Is a Quality Manual Still Required in the New Standard?

-A quality manual is an appropriate and convenient way to describe an organisation’s QMS.
+A quality manual is an appropriate and convenient way to describe an organization’s QMS.

-The revised standard does not precisely indicate a quality manual, but using a quality manual helps an organisation keep documented information for the effectiveness of the QMS.
+The revised standard does not precisely indicate a quality manual, but using a quality manual helps an organization keep documented information for the effectiveness of the QMS.

 Why Has Management Review Been Moved to Performance Evaluation?

 The sequence of the ISO 900:2015 is based on the PDCA methodology.
 Management review assesses the performance of a QMS.
 Hence, a management review must come under performance evaluation after requirements for evaluation and analysis of QMS performance.

 How to Report the System’s Performance to the Top Management Following the Exclusion of the Title of Management Representative?

 Despite the removal of the specific requirement for a management representative, the top management must guarantee that roles and responsibilities are given for reporting on the performance of the QMS.

 Why Has Risk-Based Thinking Been Included into the Standard?